yuki-kimoto/gitprep/README.md

 you create "gitprep.my.conf" copied from "gitprep.my.conf",
 and do "git pull"

-### I can't push learge repository by http protocal
+### I can't push large repository by http protocal

-Manye http.postBuffer value of git config is small.
+Maybe http.postBuffer value of git config is small.
 Input the following command to increase this size.

     git config http.postBuffer 104857600